Should I submit an Arts Supplement?

 There are many opportunities for performance and they include student recitals, performance classes, large ensembles, chamber music, junior/senior recitals, master classes and workshops, and the PCO concerto competition.
-Department-sponsored ensembles include Band, Choir, Glee Club, Jazz Ensemble, Orchestra, Balinese Gamelan Ensemble, and a rotating Non-Western Ensemble (Afro-Cuban Ensemble, Hindustani Ensemble, West African Music Ensemble).
+Department-sponsored ensembles include Band, Choir, Glee Club, Jazz Ensemble, Orchestra, Balinese Gamelan Ensemble, West African Music Ensemble and Afro-Cuban Music Ensemble.
 There are also student-run ensembles, not affiliated with the Department, which include a cappella groups and bands.

 Do I need to audition for the ensembles?